YoCha89/snowTricks/READMETo.md

 Project Name : SnowTricks <br/>

-The App _ SnowTricks works both as a directory of snowboard tricks and a chat room for snowboard enthusiast.
+The App, SnowTricks, works both as a directory of snowboard tricks and a chat room for snowboard enthusiast.
 The site allows:<br/>

 <ul>
     <li> The creation/modification of tricks, including images, thumbnails and descriptions</li>